debessparre/EFT-spec/README.md

 2. Sections of slotted items
    1. Items in slots have no quantity by MAY have charges.
    2. Charges are separated from the item name by a comma, and also do not have a quantity.
-   3. Each slotted section is separated by a single blank line, and they are in the following order, if present: Low, Med, High, Rig, Service, Subsystem.
+   3. Each slotted section is separated by a single blank line, and they are in the following order, if present: Low, Med, High, Rig, Subsystem, Service.
    4. If a slot is not filled, it is replaced with the text `[Empty SECTION slot]`, where `SECTION` is the name of the section as given in 3.
 3. Sections of items in bays
    1. Items in bays always have a quantity.